 The temporary product of the pyrimidine synthesis is initially a ribonucleotide.
 During the process, the ribose is reduced to a 2’-deoxyribose, so it can be incorporated in the DNA as such.

 The entire pyrimidine nucleotide biosynthesis takes place in multiple individual steps which involve different enzymes.
-Here, the pyrimidine ring is synthesised first, and ribose is subsequently added to it.
+Here, the pyrimidine ring is synthesized first, and ribose is subsequently added to it.

 Within the first step of the pyrimidine synthesis, carbamoyl phosphate and aspartate react and produce carbamoyl aspartate through a phosphate release.
 The involved enzyme is called aspartate transcarbamoylase.